 Brighton Pavilion (Royal Pavilion) and Garden

-This sumptuous and surprising building in the center of Brighton was the brainchild of the eccentric prince and future king George IV.
+This sumptuous and surprising building in the center of Brighton was the brainchild of the eccentric Prince and future King George IV.
 Originally a simple farmhouse, the building was bought by him to be transformed into a classical villa, where he hosted huge receptions.
-But it wasn't until he became regent that he thought bigger, and things took on their present scale.
-He commissioned architect John Nash to design a huge palace inspired by India, Asia being a fascination of the English Regency period.
+It wasn't until he became regent, however, that he began to think bigger, and things took on their present scale.
+He commissioned architect John Nash to design an immense Indian-inspired palace, as Asia was a fascination during the English Regency period.
 Work was carried out between 1815 and 1822, and today it remains the city's undeniable landmark alongside the pier on the waterfront.

 Visitors will undoubtedly marvel at the overflowing imagination of the decorator and architect, who pushed fantasy to the limit.
 Inside, you'll feel like you're in a fairytale palace: columns, bamboo banisters, sea-serpent curtain rods, a gigantic fireplace topped with gilded palms, lacquered, sculpted, mother-of-pearl-encrusted furniture...
 The palms in the large kitchen match the dragons on the wallpaper in the music room, where Rossini played.